This post may contain affiliate links. Please see my disclosure policy for details.

 Bhagsunag waterfall and village is located around a 30-45 minute walk away from the main hub of Mcleodganj.

 Of course, this all depends on where you’re staying!
-The walk is relatively easily and flat along a main road, so you won’t have to trek extensively to reach it.
+The walk is relatively easily and flat along the main road, so you won’t have to trek extensively to reach it.

 If you’re staying in Dharamkot, the walk is a steep 20 minute walk down.